Adding Systems Thinking to our Strategic Quiver

-As environmentalists we are taught, and learn about 'ecosystems' which comprise of living organisms and non-living components interacting as a 'system'.
-We are also taught (in conjunction) the skill of Analytical Thinking: ‘understanding what makes up the various parts of any given topic in question?’
+As environmentalists we are taught, and learn extensively about 'ecosystems' which comprise of living organisms and non-living components interacting as a whole 'system'.

-Yet seldom are we ever taught about systems thinking – an obvious and valuable correlation?
+Yet, seldom are we ever taught about systems thinking – in which lies an obvious and valuable correlation.

 ‘Systems thinking’ is a holistic approach to thinking that focuses on the way that a system's constituent parts interrelate, and how systems work over time and within the context of larger systems.